|Nutrition Facts (per serving)|

 Gather the ingredients.
 Heat the oven to 425 F.

-Sprinkle the chicken with salt, pepper, herbs, and spices, and top with lemon, orange, or lime slices, if desired.
+Sprinkle the chicken with salt, pepper, and herbs and spices, and top with lemon, orange, or lime slices.

 Bring the edges of the paper together and fold together to crimp closed.
 Be sure to leave some room inside the bundle for heat expansion, which will happen as the chicken bakes.

 Bake for 15 to 20 minutes or until the chicken registers 165 F on an instant-read meat thermometer.

-Remove chicken from oven and slit open the parchment paper being careful that the steam doesn't burn you.
+Remove the bundle from the oven and slit open the parchment paper; be careful that the steam doesn't burn you.

-- All ovens are different, and all chicken breasts are various sizes, so the baking time might be different for you.
+- All ovens are different, and chicken breasts can vary in size, so the baking time might be longer or shorter.
 Make a note of how long the chicken takes so it will be cooked perfectly every time.